The Sustainable Food Garden - Rewilding Retreat - Rewilding Learning Day

 What size are your groups?

-The Learning Day is for groups of up to 12 participants.
+This Learning Day is for groups of up to 12 participants.

 Is the course suitable for me?

 Most of the day will be spent outdoors (no matter the weather), sometimes walking over rough and wet ground.
 Please wear appropriate (waterproof) clothing.
 We would recommend sturdy, waterproof boots or wellies.
+If you want to discuss suitability further, please get in touch with our Rewilding Training Lead.

 VENUE

 Our host for this Learning Day is Northwoods partner Faldonside Eco, a small rewilding estate near Melrose.
 Once owned by an eminent Victorian botanist who planted exotic tree species, the land lies alongside the River Tweed and consists of parkland and mature riparian woodland.
 Faldonside is now being transformed into a nature-positive site with an emphasis on sustainable living, where nature leads and natural processes are re-established.
-Central to its work is the estate’s newly revitalised Walled Garden which will provide the backdrop to our day.